JonathanMairena/Siezure_Detection/README.md

 # First
 Run DataCreation.py

-Here you can create compatible folder names and break videos into short 10 second clips eacch having a label for seizure or not seizure.
-These short 10 second clips are then broken up into images and placed into a folder titled 0,1,2,...,n, the images have the name 0,1,2,3,...,n.jpeg.
+Here you can create compatible folder names and break videos into short 10 second clips each having a label for seizure or not seizure.
+These short 10 second clips are then broken up into images and placed into a folder titled 0,1,2,...,n the images have the name 0,1,2,3,...,n.jpeg.

 # Second
 Train the model using the labeled video data.
 This video data show 5 different siezures happening at different times of day and with different mice.
 The video data was taken with one mouse in a cage, the mouse has an eeg attached to his head.
 The EEG data was useed ot determine exactly when the seizure began and ended.